FreeCAD/FreeCAD-documentation/wiki/Direct_modeling_tools.md

 FreeCADs is a feature-based parametric modeling system, hence different modeling steps depend on one or multiple previous steps.
 Each step is at the same time a tool/operation, and a geometrical object, resulting from that operation.
 This mix of operation and object is called a feature.
 Direct modeling, often presented as the opposite of parametric modeling, allows to graphically move vertices, push or pull faces and edges to modify the geometry of an object.

-Watch an introduction to direct modeling on <https   *//www.youtube.com/watch?v=RMrvjAPxyN0>
+Watch an introduction to direct modeling on <https://www.youtube.com/watch?v=RMrvjAPxyN0>

 The two concepts could however easily coexist in FreeCAD.
 Each operation performed via direct modeling could be stored into a new feature, that would successively modify the previous object by adding transformations, such as a displacement of a vertex, an edge, or a face, or extrusion of a certain face.